 - Cook flour butter mixture for 3 - 5 minutes stirring constantly.
-When it starts to brown add the stock 1/2 of a cup at a time, whisking constantly to combine.
+When it starts to brown add the stock and whisk to combine.

-- Next add the half-and-half, tarragon, salt, and pepper.
+- Whisk in the the whole milk and tarragon.
+Add salt and pepper to taste.
 Bring to a boil and cook 3 minutes longer, whisking constantly.

 - Pour the chicken, vegetable, and gravy mixture into the pie pan and cover with the second crust.